ndstephens/intro-to-computer-science/algorithms/01_bubble-sort/README.md

 swapping their places if the smaller index's value is larger than the larger index's.
 Continue looping through until all values are in ascending order.

+## WHEN IS IT USEFUL:

+Pretty much never.
+It's primarily a teaching tool.

 ## NOTES:

 - It's called "Bubble Sort" b/c the biggest elements bubble to the last spots.